How To Stay Safe Online

 - Have a unique password, a different complex jumble, for every account.

-- Copy-and-paste them into place, they will be hard to type accurately.
+- Copy-and-paste them into place, good ones are hard to type accurately.

 - Generate and remember a strong master password with my sentence trick above.